sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/rate_limits.md

 ## Internal rate limits

 Internal rate limits refer to self-imposed rate limits within Sourcegraph.
-While Sourcegraph respects external rate limits, sometimes more control is required, or perhaps a code host does not have rate limit monitoring available or configured.
+While Sourcegraph adheres to external rate limits, sometimes more control is necessary, or pa code host might not have rate limit monitoring available or configured.
 In these cases, internal rate limits can be configured.

 A [global default internal rate limit](../config/site_config.md#defaultRateLimit) can be configured in the [site configuration](../config/site_config.md).
-This limit will be applied to all code host connections that do not have a specific rate limit configured.
+This limit applies to all code host connections that don't have a specific rate limit configured.

 > NOTE: This is the default rate limit _per code host connection_.
 It is not the total rate limit of all the code host connections.